LuisGoncalves05/Minidash/docs/README.md

     <img align='center' src='./minidash.png' width='50%' />
 </p>

-MiniDash is a simple version os [Geometry Dash](https://geometrygame.org/) implemented using Java's Lanterna.
+MiniDash is a simple version of [Geometry Dash](https://geometrygame.org/) implemented using Java's Lanterna.
 We follow SOLID principles and implement several programming patterns such as State, Game Loop and Visitor.

 ## Description